Determiner Order

 Multipliers and Central Determiners

-Multipliers can be placed before every central determiner except interrogative determiners.
-Here are a few examples that may help you understand them better:
+Multipliers can be used before every central determiner except interrogative determiners.
+Here are a few examples:

 Fractions and Central Determiners

-Fractions can be used with every central determiner except the interrogative determiners.
-Here are the examples:
+Fractions can be used with every central determiner except interrogative determiners.
+Here are some examples:

 Intensifiers with Central Determiners

-Intensifiers are used with articles and not any other central determiners.
+Intensifiers are used with articles but not with any other central determiners.
 Here are a few examples:

 Distributives and Central Determiners

 Distributives are used with every type of central determiner except interrogative determiners.
-Here are the examples that can help you learn more about them:
+Here are some examples:

 Post-determiners and Central Determiners